 In addition, results indicate faculty and staff are not sure about how well Lake Land's flexibility is meeting changing industry needs.
 Only 24% identified this as an area where Lake Land excels compared to 39.2% of community members and 40.8% of students.
 While all three groups identified collaborating with employers to provide internships, on the job training, and apprenticeships as a critical area to prepare students for the workforce, a lower percentage of faculty and staff (49%) identified with this area compared to students (52.4%) and community members (66.3%).
 Furthermore, 80.9% of faculty and staff indicated it is important/very important to serve the needs of diverse students, which is higher than students (71.1%) and community members (57.9%).
 In fact, while this question seemed to have the highest importance for faculty and staff, it had the lowest importance for both students and community members.
-Finally, it looks like faculty and staff believe that Lake Land could be doing better at meeting some of its mission goals in relation to providing accessibility and lifelong education.
-Only 33.3% of faculty and staff reported Lake Land is doing extremely well in providing lifelong education to the community and 39.6% responded Lake Land is doing extremely well in providing accessibility to education.
+Finally, it looks like faculty and staff believe that Lake Land could be doing better at meeting some of its mission goals in relation to providing accessibility and lifelong education to the community and 39.6% responded Lake Land is doing extremely well in providing accessibility to education.